magma/magma/docs/readmes/proposals/p018_control_network_metrics.md

 The authors of `netqtop`, a similar tool included in the BCC distribution, have benchmarked their tool and observe 1.17 usec increase in packet "pingpong" latency [2].
 When they benchmark bandwidth on the loopback interface, they observe a drop of around 27% in packets per second (PPS).
+We also measured [the performance impact](#performance-impact-of-l2-instrumentation) and concluded that it was too high.
 To avoid this high penalty, we switched to attaching a _kprobe_ to the `tcp_sendmsg` syscall as an L2 hook would have higher performance impact.
 As a consequence, we lost the ability to observe L3 traffic such as that generated from the ping and traceroute probes that _magmad_ sends periodically.
 But since those probes should not be consuming much bandwidth, we are willing to ignore them.

 - Have packet counters in addition to byte counters.
 We dropped packet counters as it is not possible to get accurate packet counts even with